Binary-to-text encoding: Encoding plain text

-Encoding standards
+Examples

-The table below compares the most used forms of binary-to-text encodings.
+The table below describes notable binary-to-text encodings.
 The efficiency listed is the ratio between the number of bits in the input and the number of bits in the encoded output.

-The 95 isprint codes 32 to 126 are known as the ASCII printable characters.

 Some older and today uncommon formats include BOO, BTOA, and USR encoding.

-Most of these encodings generate text containing only a subset of all ASCII printable characters: for example, the base64 encoding generates text that only contains upper case and lower case letters, (A–Z, a–z), numerals (0–9), and the "+", "/", and "=" symbols.

-Some of these encoding (quoted-printable and percent encoding) are based on a set of allowed characters and a single escape character.
-The allowed characters are left unchanged, while all other characters are converted into a string starting with the escape character.
-This kind of conversion allows the resulting text to be almost readable, in that letters and digits are part of the allowed characters, and are therefore left as they are in the encoded text.
-These encodings produce the shortest plain ASCII output for input that is mostly printable ASCII.

-Some other encodings (base64, uuencoding) are based on mapping all possible sequences of six bits into different printable characters.
+Base64 (with many variants including uuencoding) maps sequences of 6 bits to printable characters.
 Since there are more than 26 = 64 printable characters, this is possible.
-A given sequence of bytes is translated by viewing it as a stream of bits, breaking this stream in chunks of six bits and generating the sequence of corresponding characters.
+A given sequence of bytes is translated by viewing it as a stream of bits, breaking this stream into chunks of 6 bits and generating the sequence of corresponding characters.
 The different encodings differ in the mapping between sequences of bits and characters and in how the resulting text is formatted.

 Some encodings (the original version of BinHex and the recommended encoding for CipherSaber) use four bits instead of six, mapping all possible sequences of 4 bits onto the 16 standard hexadecimal digits.
 Using 4 bits per encoded character leads to a 50% longer output than base64, but simplifies encoding and decoding—expanding each byte in the source independently to two encoded bytes is simpler than base64's expanding 3 source bytes to 4 encoded bytes.

 Out of PETSCII's first 192 codes, 164 have visible representations when quoted: 5 (white), 17–20 and 28–31 (colors and cursor controls), 32–90 (ascii equivalent), 91–127 (graphics), 129 (orange), 133–140 (function keys), 144–159 (colors and cursor controls), and 160–192 (graphics).
 This theoretically permits encodings, such as base128, between PETSCII-speaking machines.